Skip to content ↓

 Structure of a lesson

-1. A sticky starter activity to activate prior knowledge and encourage children to revisit key vocabulary, raise questions, and seek answers through discussion with their peers.
-These 'Sticky Starters' help reinforce and embed previously learned content into children's long term memory.
-We build upon previous learning and skill development.
+1. We build upon previous learning and skill development.
 As our children’s knowledge and understanding increases, they become more proficient in selecting and using scientific equipment, collating and interpreting results and become increasingly confident in their growing ability to reach evidence-based conclusions.

 2. Introduction of key concepts with opportunities for talk, exploration and identifying the working scientifically skill for the lesson.
 Working scientifically skills are embedded into lessons to ensure these skills are developed throughout our children’s school career.
 New vocabulary and concepts for each science topic are introduced through direct teaching and knowledge organisers.